Pylons/pyramid/docs/narr/urlmapping.rst

 <http://www.djangoproject.com/documentation/url_dispatch/>`_ and the
 :term:`Routes` URL mapping system.

-:mod:`repoze.bfg` supports :term:`URL dispatch` via :term:`Routes`.
-:term:`URL dispatch` is convenient and straightforward.
+:mod:`repoze.bfg` supports :term:`URL dispatch` via a subsystem that was inpsired by :term:`Routes`.  :term:`URL dispatch` is convenient and straightforward.
 When you limit your application to using URL dispatch, you know every URL that your application might generate or respond to, and all the URL matching elements are listed in a single place.

 Like :term:`Zope`, :mod:`repoze.bfg`, in contrast to URL dispatch, can also map URLs to code slightly differently, by using using object